Devao3/Technicity-Developer-API/README.md

 # Technicity Developer API

-This was created with Express for Node.JS
+This was created with Express, Node.JJ, and MongoDB

+##Database

+Database is live at: mongodb://augieortiz:DevAO1@ds135760.mlab.com:35760/technicityapi

 ## Getting Started